Supermario2018-cr/sound/README.md

 Fixed critical bug in main module
 Fixed critical bug in main module - build 960
-Added detailed comments for clarity - build 392
+Added detailed comments for clarity - build 392 Updated README with new instructions - build 463